Group size

 But whatever, we can hypothesise that many common types of social network are structured similarly enough that a scaling law would make sense.

-If we want to address those detailsa bout what actually happens on that network graph and what the “value” of it might be in context, we can keep on adding details until eventually we are considering network economics.
+If we want to address those details about what actually happens on that network graph and what the “value” of it might be in context, we can keep on adding details until eventually we are considering network economics.

 3 The Dunbar number

-A popular old saw due to Robin Dunbar, which had a resurgence in the internet a couple of years ago for the most classic of reasons for something to have a resurgence on the internet — it seems to be about the internet.
+A popular old saw due to Robin Dunbar, which had a resurgence on the internet a couple of years ago for the most classic of reasons for something to have a resurgence on the internet — it seems to be about the internet.

 The original paper regresses mean primate group size against “neocortex ratio” (ratio of neocortex volume to the volume of the rest of the brain) for various species including humans, identifies a goodish fit and posits that neocortex capacity serves a basically social function whose limits are demonstrated by this group size limit.
-I find this, in broad outline, plausible, that there is a limited budget of time/cognition/spoons available for social coordination, and it certainly raises some interesting research question.
+I find this, in broad outline, plausible, that there is a limited budget of time/cognition/spoons available for social coordination, and it certainly raises some interesting research questions.

 The next part I am less enthusiastic about.
-He then goes on to note that it is of course a bit more complex with humans, and suggests a tri-modal distribution of group sizes for human based upon hunter-gatherer societies (who are the most ‘natural’ groupings.)
+He then goes on to note that it is of course a bit more complex with humans, and suggests a tri-modal distribution of group sizes for humans based upon hunter-gatherer societies (who are the most ‘natural’ groupings.)
 Specifically, human groups tend to be organised in fluid, nested hierarchical sizes which cluster around group sizes of 30ish, 150ish and 1000ish.

-Confidence intervals for the neocortical regression has a factor of 3 margin for error, and the group sizes themselves are highly fiddly to calculate, and hard to disentangle from, e.g. ecological carrying capacity constraints.
+Confidence intervals for the neocortical regression have a factor of 3 margin for error, and the group sizes themselves are highly fiddly to calculate, and hard to disentangle from, e.g. ecological carrying capacity constraints.
 But it’s a neat idea, eh?
 Certainly Dunbar has been able to dine out on it for years, which is the hallmark of neatness.
 Or definition, maybe?

 This is a bit too sloppy for actual predictive use.
-For a start, Dunbar suggests these numbers are good for predicting long-term sustainable group memberships, but that short term group sizes might be different.
+For a start, Dunbar suggests these numbers are good for predicting long-term sustainable group memberships, but that short-term group sizes might be different.
 Next the magic numbers are all too sloppy to be of actual use.
 Finally, numbers like this are an invitation to confirmation bias, i.e. if you don’t find Dunbar group sizes, then maybe your definition of “group” is wrong.
-How often to people have to turn up to count?
+How often do people have to turn up to count?
 But even if one does a comprehensive survey of group sizes, what are we identifying?
 A human cognitive constraint?
 A constraint on time investment in relationships?
 Or on task-coordination?

 The web-driven resurgence in the idea has been about the discovery of many groups online that happen to fit Dunbar numbers, online communities being fertile ground for group spotting.
 I still think it is suggestive to see that people are bad at treating 100 people as intimately as they can 3 or four, but if you put it that way, then you are barely saying anything interesting at all.